baigel2/people/content/en/post/hifz1.md

 As I've already mentioned the classical method focuses a great deal on this first part and to great effect.
 My method is not meant to be an upgrade, it's an alternative.

-Like I wsa saying, the classical method will get you results but it often becomes very time consuming so if you're trying to do things in addition to memorise the Quran it can quickly become a big challenge.
+Like I was saying, the classical method will get you results but it often becomes very time consuming so if you're trying to do things in addition to memorise the Quran it can quickly become a big challenge.

 I wanted to make this challenge more managable.
 Then I remembered the idea of neuroplasticity in neroscience where, when new habits are formed, the physicall structure of the brain actually changes as new connections between the synapes are made and then, as the habit is continually practiced, those circuits become stronger and stronger.